KGeri201/THAPMU/README.md

       - follow the instructions to your board.
 4. To display your data you will need to have a [MQTT broker](https://mosquitto.org/) and [grafana](https://grafana.com/) equipped with a [MQTT datasource plugin](https://github.com/grafana/mqtt-datasource).
 For that you can download [this _amazing_ docker](https://gist.github.com/HimbeersaftLP/82b2a1be7708ddcf71746cd86f2c5de0).
 5. Make a new dashboard with MQTT as a datasource and subscribe to your topics.
+There are three topics:
+ - LOCATION/NAME/temperature
+ - LOCATION/NAME/humidity
+ - LOCATION/NAME/pressure
-6. You are up and running.
+7. You are up and running.
 Just plug the board in somewhere and wait for it to connect to your WLAN and to the MQTT broker.

 ## Credits